-Jennifer also is a key member of Nossaman’s appellate group.
+Jennifer is a key member of Nossaman’s appellate group.
 She has experience in all stages of the appellate process.
 She has briefed dozens of civil appeals, writs and petitions to the U.S. Courts of Appeals, California Supreme Court, and California Courts of Appeal.
-She handles appeals behalf of both public and private clients.
-Her experience includes cases involving land use/coastal commission, trade secrets, real estate & landlord/tenant, water rights, eminent domain, insurance coverage, trust litigation, the Federal and California False Claims Act, attorney’s fees under the Attorney General statute, and construction disputes.
-Jennifer takes a long-term view, utilizing her experience in the courtroom.
+She handles appeals on behalf of both public and private clients.
+Jennifer’s experience includes appeals involving land use/coastal commission, trade secrets, real estate & landlord/tenant, water rights, eminent domain, insurance coverage, trust litigation, the Federal and California False Claims Act, attorney’s fees under the Attorney General statute, and construction disputes.
+She takes a long-term view, utilizing her experience in the courtroom.
 This approach enables her to partner with trial counsel and clients early on to best position a case on appeal, should that become necessary.